What should your next fitness goal be? Take the quiz.

 In the West, yoga is most commonly associated with the physical practice of asanas (aka postures).
 However, physical fitness is actually just a single component of the ancient Indian discipline.
 “First and foremost, yoga is a philosophical practice with many different lineages,” Aditi explains.
 “The movement portion, or asana practice, is a tiny element of the myriad of different ways we can engage with yoga.”

-In fact, per the Yoga Sutras of Patanjali—the foundational text on the theory and practice of yoga—yoga comprises 8 limbs, aka parts.
+In fact, per the Yoga Sutras of Patanjali—the foundational text on the theory and practice of yoga—yoga is comprised of 8 limbs, or parts.
 Asana is third on the list, preceded by moral restraints and positive duties.
 Breathing techniques come after asana, while the final 4 limbs involve different forms of meditation, culminating in the final state of samadhi (aka bliss or enlightenment).

 As far as the physical practice goes, it’s also worth noting that there are countless types of yoga to choose from.
 Such examples include:

-• Vinyasa: links breath to movement in a fluid sequence of poses
+• Vinyasa: A flow that links breath to movement in a fluid sequence of poses.

-• Restorative: focuses on release, rest, and relaxation
+• Restorative: A slower-paced class focusing on release, rest, and relaxation.

-• Conditioning: uses light weights to increase resistance and build strength
+• Conditioning: These classes use light weights to increase resistance and build strength.

-• Yin: involves long holds to target connective tissues, release tightness, and unblock negative energy
+• Yin: A type of yoga that involves long holds to target connective tissues, release tightness, and unblock negative energy.

 Benefits of Yoga